ninexball/Secrets-of-Evangelion-plus-Mari-Makinami-Illustrious/README.md

 Hopefully, Ukrainian Fans and others around the world will be able to see NGE+EoE+RoE in One Piece
 * https://www.deepl.com/translator

-### Please do not take ideas without linking to tweet or this page, Thanks!
+### Please do not take ideas without linking to this page, Thanks!